sebastian-mutz/forage/README.md

 Story
 -----
 Climate change, pandemics, and global political instability lead to a series of worldwide conflicts that turned the whole planet into a postapocalyptic wasteland.
 Only the most resilient and adaptable survived ... that includes pigeons (and Fortran code).
-You are one of the surviving pigeons of Scotland and responsible to create a better life for your flock.
+You are one of the surviving pigeons of Scotland and feel responsible for creating a better life for your flock.
 Eventually, you see no other choice but to leave your beloved home, which had been anything but hospitable since the AMOC shut down.
 You set out to reunite your fellow Scottish pigeons with your comrades on continental Europe.
 The journey will be long and dangerous, but you are ready to take the risk!

 Gameplay
 --------